 Green building requirements were often set aside by homeowners as unnecessary or too expensive to apply.
 However, times are changing and people are introducing more eco-friendly renovations than ever before.

 This stems from the dramatic drop in prices for many renewable sources of power, as well as the potential savings that come from many of these changes.
 Introducing better insulation and shading options can help reduce heating and cooling bills, while also making living in the home more comfortable.
+However, many keep forgetting or do not even consider choosing the most optimal energy plan with the best electricity rates or maximizing effort in saving on electricity, which will increase the benefit of the house improvements.

 Many homeowners consider installing solar panels on their homes, as they provide quite a bit of electricity and reduce their reliance on the power grid.